5. Taking the Old World (1986-2000)

 By the time 1993 rolled around, Bakersfield was the number one country cover band on the USO circuit, receiving multiple merit awards for appearances in conflict zones and dedication to the mission, opening for stateside acts such as Johnny Paycheck, Willie Nelson, Joe Diffie, The Bellamy Brothers, The Mavericks, Alison Krauss, and Vince Gill.
 Bakersfield was on fire, so it was only natural for them to release an album.
 Right?

-When I got them inside his hotel suite, only a few minutes away, thankfully, all three of them immediately dropped their clothes and headed, stark raving naked, to the jacuzzi out on the balcony.
-Thinking the world would kill me if I let this fucker drown, I dragged him out and manhandled him to his bed, where he immediately passed out snoring.
-Then, I gave the girls taxi fare and made my way home to the doghouse.
-We’re still buds, but I made it clear what would happen if his junk ever crossed my path again.” – BGW
+“When I got Nilly and his entourage back to the hotel suite, thankfully only a few minutes’ drive away, all three of them immediately dropped their clothes and headed, stark raving naked, to the jacuzzi on the balcony.
+Thinking the world would kill me if I let this fucker drown, I dragged him out and manhandled him to his bed, where he immediately passed out, snoring.
+Then I gave the girls taxi fare and made my way home to the doghouse my wife had likely prepared for me.
+Nilly and I are still buds, but I made it damn clear what would happen if his junk ever crossed my path again.” – BGW

 The Making of Made in the Shade